Shouree/storm-http-framework/doc/03-Library_Reference/01-Standard_Library/index.md

 Most of these types are likely visible by default in languages in Storm.
 For example, both [Basic Storm](md:/Language_Reference/Basic_Storm) and [the Syntax Language](md:/Language_Reference/The_Syntax_Language) searches the `core` package by default.

+As mentioned [before](md:..), this part of the manual aims to provide an overview of the central concepts.
+Due to the importance of the standard library, this overview is fairly complete and contains many excerpts from the built-in documentation.